 Default model: minimax/minimax-01

-Setting a cost-effective entry-level model as the default is a good practice—use it for routine tasks and switch to a more capable model only when genuinely needed.
-This keeps API costs low.
+Itโs smart to set a cost-effective entry-level model as the default โ use it for routine tasks and only switch to a more powerful one when you really need it.
+This keeps API costs under control.

-After saving, click Test Connection to confirm the API is working.
+After saving, click Test Connection to make sure the API is working.

 6. Connect a messaging channel

-OpenClaw supports receiving instructions and push notifications via Telegram, Feishu, DingTalk, and WeCom.
+OpenClaw supports Telegram, Feishu, DingTalk, and WeCom for receiving instructions and sending notifications.
 Using Telegram as an example:

 Search for BotFather in Telegram and send /newbot.
 Follow the prompts to name your bot.
-You'll receive a token in this format:
+Youโll get a token that looks like this:

 1234567890:ABCdefGHIjklMNOpqrSTUvwxYZ

-Go back to the OpenClaw backend, find Telegram under channel configuration, paste the token, and save.
-Find your new bot and send /start—a reply confirms the connection is working.
-You can now send instructions to the AI directly from Telegram on your phone.
+Go back to the OpenClaw backend, find Telegram in the channel settings, paste the token, and save.
+Then find your new bot and send /start โ you should get a reply confirming the connection works.
+From then on, you can send commands and get results directly from Telegram on your phone.

 7. Confirm automatic restart

-Application images are typically configured to start on boot, but it's worth verifying.
-Log into the server (via the console's Login button or local SSH) and check the service status:
+Application images are usually set to start on boot, but itโs worth double-checking.
+Log into the server (either through the consoleโs Login button or SSH) and run:

 systemctl status openclaw

-If you see active (running), the service is healthy and auto-start is configured.
+If you see active (running), everything is healthy and auto-start is already configured.

 systemctl start openclaw